yomorun/yomo-sink-tidb-example/README.md

 # YoMo-sink-TiDB-example

 TiDB 🙌 YoMo.
-This exmpale demonstrates how to integrate Tidb to YoMo and bulk insert data into Tidb after stream processing.
+This exmpale demonstrates how to integrate TiDB to YoMo and bulk insert data into TiDB after stream processing.

-## About Tidb
+## About TiDB

 TiDB ("Ti" stands for Titanium) is an open-source NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
 It is MySQL compatible and features horizontal scalability, strong consistency, and high availability.

-For more information, please visit [Tidb homepage](https://github.com/pingcap/tidb).
+For more information, please visit [TiDB homepage](https://github.com/pingcap/tidb).

 ## About YoMo